 In terms of Brexit, the majority of UK drivers will still be able to use their normal driving licence to drive in EU countries.
 However, there are some exceptions, and in some instances, an International Driving Permit (IDP) may be required.
 These exceptions include:

-You can check here, if you require an IDP for the country you are planning to drive in, and to purchase one you can do so at Post Offices from £5.50
+You can check if you require an IDP for the country you are planning to drive in.
+You can get an IDP in person from certain shops that have PayPoint.

 Even if your UK photocard driving licence features an EU flag on it, it will still be accepted in the UK until the expiration date imprinted on it.